Skip to content

 Think of it as building a financial blueprint for your AI initiatives.
 This plan should cover how you use your resources, how you adapt to changing demands, and how you keep track of spending.
 By focusing on a few key areas, you can create a system that prevents waste and makes your AI spending predictable and sustainable.
 Let’s walk through the core components of an effective AI cost strategy.

-1. Optimize your resources
+1. Get the most from your existing resources

 One of the quickest ways to overspend is by paying for resources you aren’t fully using.
 Optimizing your resources means matching your infrastructure to your actual needs.
 It’s easy to provision a powerful server for a project, but if it sits idle half the time, you're essentially throwing money away.
 The goal is to eliminate this waste.